david-salac/Portable-spreadsheet-generator/README.md

     }
 )
 ```
-Parameters of the `Spreadsheet.expand` method are of the same
+Parameters of the `Sheet.expand` method are of the same
-logic and order as the parameters of `Spreadsheet.create_new_sheet`.
+logic and order as the parameters of `Sheet.create_new_sheet`.

 ### Column and row labels
 Labels are set once when a sheet is created (or expanded in size).
 If you
 want to read them as a tuple of labels, you can use the following properties:

 * `columns`: property that returns labels of columns as a tuple of strings.
-It can be called on both slices or directly on `Spreadsheet` class instances.
+It can be called on both slices or directly on `Sheet` class instances.
 * `index`: property that returns the labels of rows as a tuple of strings.
-It can be called on both slices or directly on `Spreadsheet` class instances.
+It can be called on both slices or directly on `Sheet` class instances.

 Example:
 ```python